lgreco/DataStructures/Coding Studio/Dictionary/src/readme.md

 * Follow the Programmer's Pact.
 (You can find it in module 1 of Sakai, as well as in this repository.)

 You may use class BookToDictionary in this repository to build your code.

+## Summary of coding studio

+* Make the array too small and we'll run out of space, probably leading to an ``ArrayIndexOutOfBounds`` exception crashing the program.
+Make the array too large and we may waste memory resources or even run out of memory in the computer.
+* Add a word in the dictionary array only if that word is not already in the array.
+* When checking the array to see if it contains a word, it suffices to check only the occupied elements of the array.
+* ``main()`` should have 4-6 lines of code *at most,* calling other methods.
+* No need to worry about skipping over a text files preliminary material (such as copyright notices, tables of contents, etc).